 If you’re looking to buy a new phone in 2019, the middle of the road is the place to be.
 As with the best budget smartphones, Chinese manufacturers have shaken up the mid-range part of the market.

 For around $500, you can buy a phone that will handle everything you throw at it, and look good while doing it.
-Attractive designs, bright, colourful screens, and high-end specifications aren’t hard to find, at a price where ugly devices and middling specifications were the only option even just a few years ago.
+Attractive designs, bright, colourful screens, and high-end hardware aren’t hard to find, at a price where ugly devices and middling specifications were the only option even just a few years ago.

 When picking the best mid-range smartphones for travelers, we take several things into account.
 Cameras need to reliably take good photos in well-lit environments, and preferably in more challenging conditions too.